-You can share any scene you make or created by others by sending an email with a link, posting it to your Facebook or Twitter account, embedding it in a website or blog, or creating an app from the scene.
+You can share any scene you make or that is created by others by sending an email with a link, posting it to your Facebook or Twitter account, embedding it in a website or blog, or creating an app from the scene.

 Share a scene